Sheffield - The Steel City in a Golden FrameCity of Hills and Rivers at work and leisure

 7 It is relevant to the content of the associated web site

 Need I say more?
 What would you expect to find at screwdriver.com?
 As with many such names, it’s owned by someone hoping to sell it.
-It could indeed be a good name for a tool manufacturer or retailer but with a price tag probably in the £thousands.
-Anyone who claims that domain names do or do not affect search results is a liar, the detail of Google’s seach algorithms is their most closely guarded commercial secret.
-My opinion is that domain names are strongly indicative of probable content and that it would be odd for them to choose to disregard that signal.
+Sscrewdriver.com could indeed be a good name for a tool manufacturer or retailer but the price tag is probably beyond their budget.
+Domain names are strongly indicative of the probable content of a web site, relevant domain names deliver better internet search results.

 8 What does the name say about you?